kuancheen/anti-gravity-global-workflows/README.md

 **What it does**:
 - ✅ **Compliance Audit**: Reviews existing projects for required files, headers, and automation.
+- ✅ **Workflow Synchronization**: Verifies if local automation files match the latest global versions.
-- ✅ **Auto-Fix Recommendations**: Offers to create missing files, update headers, and copy local workflows.
+- ✅ **Auto-Fix Recommendations**: Offers to create missing files, update headers, and **replace** outdated workflows with global templates.
 - ✅ Initializes Git repository with `.gitignore`.
 - ✅ Creates GitHub repository with **name confirmation** and **auth pre-checks**.
 - ✅ Generates GitHub Actions workflow for **GitHub Pages** (optional).